How is womb cancer treated?

 External radiotherapy: This involves using high energy rays to kill the cancer cells.
 It can be given after surgery.
 It may also be given if the cancer has spread to the area around the womb.

-Internal radiotherapy (brachytherapy): The radiation source is placed inside your womb for a very short time to kill the cancer cells.
+Internal radiotherapy (brachytherapy): The radiation source is placed into your vagina for a very short time to kill the womb cancer cells.

 Read more about radiotherapy for womb cancer.